MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/unifiedlabelingclient-version-release-history.md

 - Fixed issues for opening protected **.jt** files in the [AIP Viewer app](clientv2-view-use-files.md).

-- Fixed issues for opening protected files with inactive labels with the [File Explorer](clientv2-classify-protect.md) and the [AIP Viewer app](clientv2-view-use-files.md).

-- [Size limits](clientv2-admin-guide-file-types.md#supported-file-sizes-for-the-file-explorer-and-powershell) for protecting and decrypting files using the File Explorer and PowerShell are now updated.
+- [Size limits](clientv2-admin-guide-file-types.md#supported-file-sizes-for-the-file-explorer-and-powershell) for protecting files using the File Explorer and PowerShell are now updated.

 - Fixed issues for duplicate records found in the detailed report when the [scanner runs in offline mode](../deploy-aip-scanner-prereqs.md#use-the-azure-portal-with-a-disconnected-computer).